Eric-Alz/-C-Linux-Commands-Game/README.md

-# -C-Linux-Commands-Game
+# (C++) Linux Commands Game
-Game that tests your knowledge of linux terminal commands.
+This game tests your knowledge of linux terminal commands.
+Implements a linked list in C++ to dynamically store and access nodes that contain commands and a description of what the command does.
+Commands and descriptions are contained in a csv file, the program reads the file and stores each command and the description of what the command does and adds it to the linked list.